lussierc/boscoPL/writing/report.md

 As mentioned earlier, one other fun-inspired programming language is Trump Script.
 Trump Script is based on Donald Trump phrases and speaking habits.
 While it is not super-functional by any means, it is quite interesting and fun if you follow American politics.
-In this sense it was a motivation for our program, as it strived to create a fun and real-world relevant programming language.
+In this sense, it was a motivation for our program, as it strived to create a fun and real-world relevant programming language.

 ### References: